Cost & Coverage

 Some shoppers with serious illnesses are discouraged too easily from shopping for a traditional term life insurance policy.
 Just because you’re rejected from one term life insurance policy does not mean that you do not qualify for term life coverage from another company.
 Each company has their own underwriting guidelines and view serious illnesses very differently from each other.
 An independent life insurance agent will know which companies view your illness favorably and help you find the right term life insurance coverage.

 There is a life insurance product that exists between term life insurance and guaranteed issue life insurance.
-It’s called simplified issue life insurance, and it’s similar to guaranteed issue life insurance in many ways.
-They’re more expensive than term life policies and they don’t offer as much coverage.
-(However, it can be competitive for otherwise healthy smokers).
+It’s called simplified whole life insurance, also known as simplified issue life insurance, and it’s similar to guaranteed issue life insurance in many ways.
+They’re more expensive than term life insurance policies and they don’t offer as much coverage.
+(However, they can be competitive for otherwise healthy smokers).
 But you don’t need to take a medical exam, so they’re faster to issue than term life policies.

 Here’s the catch: if you apply for a simplified issue life insurance policy, the insurer will ask you a handful of medical and lifestyle questions.
 They will run a database check to verify that information and see what prescriptions you've had filled and what your driving history is like.
 They will do a check with the Medical Information Bureau (MIB) to see if you’ve applied to any other life insurance companies.
 If you have, they will look at the results of that application.